China Eastern Airlines Flight 5735: Initial investigation

-The CAAC enabled an emergency task force and dispatched a team to the crash site.
-Liu Ning, secretary of the Chinese Communist Party in Guangxi, visited the crash site and ordered an "all-out" search and rescue operation of the provincial government.
-He was accompanied by the director of Standing Committee of the Regional People's Congress of Guangxi and other officials.
+The CAAC activated an emergency task force and dispatched a team to the crash site.
+Liu Ning, secretary of the Chinese Communist Party in Guangxi, accompanied by other officials, visited the crash site and ordered an "all-out" search and rescue operation of the provincial government.

 American agencies responded as representatives of the country where the aircraft was manufactured.
 The Federal Aviation Administration (FAA) said it was ready to assist in investigation efforts if requested.
 Boeing said that it was informed by initial reports and was gathering details.
 The National Transportation Safety Board (NTSB) said a senior official had been appointed as its representative to the inquiry.
-Representatives from CFM International, Boeing, and the FAA were assigned as technical advisers in the probe.
+Representatives from the engine manufacturer CFM International, Boeing, and the FAA were assigned as technical advisers in the probe.
 United States Transportation secretary Pete Buttigieg said on 23 March 2022 that Chinese authorities had invited the NTSB to take part in the investigation.
 COVID-19 quarantine regulations may have hampered access of United States investigators to mainland China.
-On 29 March 2022, the NTSB announced that China had granted visas to the agency and the technical advisors from Boeing, the engine manufacturer CFM, and the FAA.
+On 29 March 2022, the NTSB announced that China had granted visas to the agency and the technical advisors from Boeing, CFM, and the FAA.

 The cockpit voice recorder (CVR) was found on 23 March 2022, severely damaged externally, but the internal storage unit appeared to be relatively intact.
 It was sent to Beijing for data extraction.
 The emergency locator transmitter (ELT) was retrieved on 26 March, and on 27 March, the flight data recorder (FDR) was recovered.
 It had been buried 1.5 m deep in the soil and appeared slightly dented but was intact.
 The two flight recorders were sent to a facility in Washington, D.C. for analysis.
 Concurrently, on 1 April 2022, a team of NTSB investigators left the United States for China.

 Mao Yanfeng, head of aircraft investigation at the CAAC, stated the flight had not encountered dangerous weather conditions.
 No components of common explosives were detected.
 Chinese leadership called for open, timely and transparent publication of information about the crash.
 The CAAC published a preliminary report on 20 April 2022, 30 days after the accident.
 Soon after the accident, it was suggested that catastrophic failure of the tailplane (for example, a stabilizer problem) and sabotage (such as a pilot intentionally crashing) were two of the possibilities regarding the cause of the crash.
 On 24 March 2022, a piece of the jet was discovered about 10 km from the crash site, initially giving weight to the theory of a mid-air breakup.
 However, the Chinese authorities later confirmed that it was a winglet, whose loss should not severely impair airworthiness, and which is lightweight enough that it might have been blown some distance by the wind after breaking off during the descent.